Lifespan: 14 – 16 years

-Common Health Problems: Heart disease, eye disease, and loose kneecaps
+Common Health Problems: Heart disease, eye disease, loose kneecaps

-Chihuahuas are usually small enough to fit in a purse, with slightly curled tails and a heart-shaped face.
-One of the smallest pedigree dogs in the world, Chihuahuas are extremely compact with long, curved tails that almost touch their backs.
-They come in a variety of colors and two coat lengths, giving these fun loving dogs gorgeous looks to compliment any family.
+Chihuahuas are usually small enough to fit in a purse, with slightly curled tails and heart-shaped faces.
+One of the smallest pedigree dogs in the world, Chihuahuas are extremely compact.
+They come in a variety of colors and two coat lengths, giving these fun-loving dogs gorgeous looks to complement any family.

-There are two coat types you’ll find in Chihuahuas: short coat and long.
+You’ll find two coat types in Chihuahuas: short and long coats.
 No matter their coat length, Chihuahuas come in a variety of colors such as:³

 - Black and tan